awsdocs/amazon-workdocs-administration-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Allow users read\-only access to Amazon WorkDocs resources<a name="security_iam_id-based-policy-examples-read-only-access"></a>

-The following policy statement grants an IAM user read\-only access to Amazon WorkDocs resources\.
+The following AWS managed **AmazonWorkDocsReadOnlyAccess** policy grants an IAM user read\-only access to Amazon WorkDocs resources\.
 The policy gives the user access to all of the Amazon WorkDocs `Describe` operations\.
 Access to the two Amazon EC2 operations are necessary so Amazon WorkDocs can obtain a list of your VPCs and subnets\.
 Access to the AWS Directory Service `DescribeDirectories` operation is needed to obtain information about your AWS Directory Service directories\.

 ```
 {
     "Version": "2012-10-17",
     "Statement": [
         {
+            "Effect": "Allow",
             "Action": [
                 "workdocs:Describe*",
                 "ds:DescribeDirectories",
                 "ec2:DescribeVpcs",
                 "ec2:DescribeSubnets"
             ],
-      "Effect": "Allow",
             "Resource": "*"
         }
     ]
 }
 ```